 Washing machines are an appliance that we really couldn’t live without, and they make our lives so much easier—and cleaner.

-After in-depth testing of our three shortlisted machines, we landed on the Whirlpool washing machine as our best pick.
-With its sleek and stylish design it stands out from your usual suspects, and provides deep fabric penetration to remove all but the hardest of stains.
+After in-depth testing, we landed on the Whirlpool washing machine as our best pick.
+With its sleek and stylish design, it stands out from your usual suspects and provides deep fabric penetration to remove all but the hardest of stains.
 You can trust it to look after your delicates while washing, and clean heavy items like blankets fuss-free.
 With a comfortable, ergonomic design, the Whirlpool is a powerful, efficient device that will make your day easier, and take the chore out of doing your laundry.

 If you are in the market for a well built, powerful, feature-rich washing machine then the Samsung Top Loader with its 700 rpm motor, stainless steel drum, host of features and Rs.14,000 asking price will help ease your cleaning needs at home.